-Produce for Kids is teaming up with Julie Harrington, registered dietitian and culinary nutrition chef in a monthly series focusing on the important role food plays in overall health, plus sharing kid-friendly recipes to add more fresh produce to your family’s diet.
+We’re teaming up with Julie Harrington, registered dietitian and culinary nutrition chef, in a monthly series focusing on the important role food plays in overall health.
+Plus, we’re sharing kid-approved plant-forward recipes to add more fresh produce to your family’s diet!

 What is a plant-based diet?

-A phrase such as “plant-based diet” can be a little confusing as everyone defines it differently.
+A phrase like “plant-based diet” can be a little confusing as everyone defines it differently.
 While dietary preferences such as vegan and vegetarian have more specific definitions and even sub-groups (like lacto-ovo vegetarian), plant-based or plant-focused diets are a little less clear cut.

-Whether described as plant-based or plant-forward, in general, these meal patterns emphasize including more plant foods (fruits, veggies, whole grains, legumes, seeds and nuts).
+Whether it’s described as plant-based or plant-forward, in general, these meal patterns emphasize including more plant foods — fruits, veggies, whole grains, legumes, seeds, and nuts — in your daily diet.

 If you’re looking for plant-based recipes, here are 25 of our favorites!

 This is contingent on how you personally define plant-based and how it works best with your lifestyle, but it’s safe to say that a diet that encourages increasing consumption of plant foods does come with health benefits.